Bathing a newborn safely requires gentle handling, proper water temperature, and using mild products carefully to protect delicate skin.

 Choosing The Right Products For Your Baby’s Skin

 Selecting appropriate products goes beyond just soap.
-Opt for hypoallergenic shampoos formulated specifically for infants that avoid dyes or strong fragrances.
+In the first weeks, plain water is often enough, and if you use products, opt for hypoallergenic cleansers or shampoos formulated specifically for infants that avoid dyes or strong fragrances.

 Moisturizers may be necessary if your baby shows signs of dry skin; choose fragrance-free baby lotions designed for sensitive skin types.